 These environments also pose the challenge of finding quiet conditions in which to provide audiometric testing.
 Ethiopia is one of the oldest Christian states in the world, with Orthodox Christian churches located throughout the country.

 Quite often Orthodox churches play chants through loudspeakers which can be heard several streets away, making it hard to find a quiet place to test.
 To try and combat this, inserts are often used with headphones on top to keep the background sounds to a minimum, as well as sound level meter apps which help to find the quietest environment to test in.

 In certain parts of the country, towns and villages can be so remote that audiologists need to travel for miles with audiometry equipment, which can also mean being miles away from the nearest power supply.
 With limited provision for the people in these villages to travel themselves, it is essential to find ways to get to them.
 As well as this, the equipment used by audiologists can often be cumbersome, so finding solutions that can be carried easily and are also battery-operated or able to work with a portable USB can be extremely helpful.

-According to the World Bank, with more than 112 million people (2019), Ethiopia is the second most populous nation in Africa after Nigeria, and the fastest growing economy in the region.
+According to the World Bank, Ethiopia is the second most populous nation in Africa after Nigeria, and the fastest growing economy in the region.
 However, it is also one of the poorest, with a per capita income of $850.
 It has an aim to reach lower-middle-income status by 2025.6

 Like all the countries of Sub-Saharan Africa, poverty is rampant and the Ethiopian government spends relatively little on education and health.
 This is why it is so essential for groups like Healing the Children to exist and be able to support these countries.
 It is also of increasing importance that companies like Amplivox continue to provide affordable equipment to enable audiologists to do their job more easily and effectively in these environments.